The H.S. Mendenhall Observatory

 Control House Fundraising Campaign

-Thanks to contributions of $80,000 from private individuals and a $5,000 pledge from the OSU Physics Department, the fundraising goal for the Control House is now down to $130,000.
+Thanks to private contributions of $83,000 and a $5,000 pledge from the OSU Physics Department, the fundraising target for the Control House is now $120,000.
 Naming opportunities are available.
 For more information, please download the illustrated, five-page description of the Control House project in PDF format.